-You are here: Infothek - Measuring your blood pressure - When is measuring blood pressure at the wrist not suitable?
+You are here: Infothek - Measuring your blood pressure - When is a wrist blood pressure measurement not suitable?

-Wrist blood pressure monitors are just as accurate as upper-arm monitors when they are put on and used correctly.
-However, there's a higher chance of user error with wrist devices than with upper-arm devices, where the measurement site is almost always positioned correctly automatically.
+Wrist blood pressure monitors can be just as accurate as upper-arm monitors when they are put on and used correctly.
+However, there is a greater chance of making mistakes with wrist devices than with upper-arm devices, where the measurement point is almost always positioned correctly automatically.

-Measuring blood pressure with a wrist monitor isn't suitable for everyone.
-Some people should opt for an upper-arm monitor from the outset.
+Wrist devices are also not suitable for everyone.
+Certain groups of people should choose an upper-arm monitor from the outset.

 Messung des Blutdrucks am Oberarm und Handgelenk

-To record blood pressure, all devices that work oscillometrically (and thats, with few exceptions, all automatic blood pressure monitors) pick up the vibrations of the blood vessels under the cuff.
-The blood pressure is then calculated from those signals.
+To detect blood pressure, all oscillometric devices (and that includes, with few exceptions, all automatic blood pressure monitors) pick up the vibrations of the blood vessels under the cuff.
+Blood pressure is then calculated from these signals.
 On the upper arm these vessels are still relatively large and strong.
-Toward the wrist their diameter has already narrowed they have naturally become smaller.
-That makes the vessels at the wrist more prone to narrowing or to stiffening of the vessel walls, which can lead to differences in the blood pressure reading.
-The measurement can then be less accurate than on the upper arm.
-People with known arteriosclerosis, people with diabetes, and smokers should therefore prefer an upper-arm monitor, because they have a higher risk of narrowing or stiffening of the more delicate vessels at the wrist.
-Older people should also choose an upper-arm monitor or consult their doctor before buying a device to find out which model is best for them.
+Toward the wrist their diameter naturally becomes narrower.
+That makes the vessels at the wrist more prone to narrowing or stiffening of the vessel walls, which can lead to deviations in the blood pressure reading.
+Measurements there are then less accurate than on the upper arm.
+People with known arteriosclerosis, people with diabetes, and smokers should therefore prefer an upper-arm monitor, because they have a higher risk of narrowing or stiffening of the more delicate wrist vessels.
+Older people should also opt for an upper-arm monitor or ask their doctor before buying a device which model is best suited to them.

-Another group who are better off with an upper-arm device are people with heart rhythm problems.
-These are generally hard for oscillometric devices to process.
-In severe cases, it's therefore better to choose devices that offer measurement according to the Korotkoff method.
-With wrist devices, arrhythmias more often lead to incorrect readings than with upper-arm devices, so in this case the upper-arm monitor is often the better choice.
+Another group better advised to use an upper-arm monitor are people with heart rhythm disorders.
+These are generally difficult for oscillometric devices to handle.
+In severe cases, devices that offer measurement using the Korotkoff method should therefore be preferred.
+With wrist devices, arrhythmias more often lead to incorrect readings than with upper-arm devices, so in this case an upper-arm monitor is often the better choice.

 Sources: